Eschatologue/CM_wiki/includes/abbreviations.md

-*[Attack Roll]: D20 + Ability Modifier + Proficiency Bonus (if applicable) *[Critical Hit]: Total damage roll result is doubled
+*[Attack Roll]: D20 + Ability Modifier + Proficiency Bonus (if applicable) *[Critical Hit]: Total damage roll result is doubled *[Proficiency Bonus]: Additional bonus that is applied to most D20 Tests (and Saving Throw DCs) that scales with your total character level.

 *[Concentration Check]: Constitution Saving Throw to maintain spell's concentration